brittanyrw/100-days-of-code/log.md

 2. Started researching ways of learning UI/UX design.

-3. Working on the general layout for portfolio project.
+3. Working on the general layout for FCC portfolio project.

 4. Working on Thinkful Youtube API project.